 - ¼ cup onion, chopped about ½ small onion

-- To make this recipe, begin by adding the bread crumbs into a medium bowl.
+- To make this recipe, begin by adding the bread cubes into a medium bowl.
 Next, add in the broth and the melted butter.
-Stir together until the breadcrumbs and the liquids mix well.
+Stir together until the bread cubes and the liquids mix well.

 - Add in the chopped celery, onion, and sage.
-Stir together until the bread crumbs are well combined with the other ingredients.
+Stir together until the bread cubes are well combined with the other ingredients.
 Transfer to an air fryer safe baking dish.

 - Place the stuffing in air fryer basket and air fry at 320 degrees F for 3-5 minutes cooking time.

 - Stir the stuffing halfway through cooking.
 Stuffing will be golden brown on top when done.
 Season with salt and black pepper as desired.